 Hemp Origins in the United States

 The history of hemp in the U.S. starts in 1605, with the first records in North America.
 Native Americans in the Cape Cod and Plymouth Bay area harvested hemp for clothing.
-Down the coast of Virginia, the Powhatan tribe was cultivating hemp in 1607.
+Down the coast of Virginia, the Powhatan tribe cultivated hemp in 1607.
 Following the wisdom of the native residents, Puritan settlers also began to grow hemp by 1645.

 Hemp History Timeline: From Glory Days to Prohibition